 What is a blog slug?
 If you have no clue, this post isn’t for you and if you want to know what it is, it is an ugly looking additional “/blog/” in the permalinks (URLs) in your website that comes free with the multisite feature in WordPress.
 Why ugly?
 Because it comes uninvited, it’s there and most probably you don’t want it.

 wp_options table.
 BAM!
 There it was.
 After spending about 30 minutes with settings and checking the data in this table, I have figured out a way to solve the blog slug problem without the need for a plugin.
-Nope, no need to change a bit of code.
+No need to change a bit of code.
 You don’t even need to execute any queries.
-The query and the table values are shown just to indicate what your action does to the database values.
+The query and the table values are shown below just to indicate what your action does to the database values.
 It’s a simple process; only step 2 and 3 need your action, you can skip the rest!

 Just read on and try it out on your blog.
 I have also added the explanation (a little that I know).
 Beware, I haven’t read more than 10 lines of PHP code, so I don’t know what happens in the code but I’m 100% sure on what the end result will be.

 Steps to remove blog slug from post links:

 /%postname%/Go to your blog and click on any post.
 You will notice the blog slug.
 This is because of the following to two records in

 - Update rewrite rules.

 Go to Site » move cursor on main site name(/) » Dashboard » Settings » Permalink.
 Notice Custom Structure.
 You will see that blog/ is outside the textbox and

 rewrite_rules gets changed automatically.
 May be it has something to do with autoload column, I don’t know!

 A few things I noticed:

-Visit the blog and click on any post.
+Once done, visit the blog and click on any post.
 You should see the post and the permalink (URL) shouldn’t have the “blog slug”.
 If you still see it or if you are getting 404 error, you have screwed up something.
-Don’t blame me.
 Antonio left a tip on how to solve the 404s in his comment below.
 Take a look if need be.

 Oh, I also noticed that WordPress auto corrects the permalinks (URLs) even if you enter it wrong.
-For e.g. if your blog post is “example.com/somepost”,, WordPress will take you to the right page even if you enter “example.com/YouCantSeeMe/somepost”!!!
+For e.g. if your blog post is “example.com/somepost”, WordPress will take you to the right page even if you enter “example.com/YouCantSeeMe/somepost”!
 It could be that, WordPress uses RegEx or some matching algorithm that compares from right to left and if it finds a match, it will take you to the page even if there are “/.*/” left on the left.
 Just a guess!
 Any idea?